Why Depave?

 Our Approach

-Depave Chicago provides resources, inspiration, and how-to-guidance on depaving a variety of typical asphalt sites, collaborating hand-in hand with communities for place-based transformation.
-Following years of exploring the challenges and causes of urban flooding, heat island, air pollution, and inequitable public space and parks, we landed on one simple conclusion: Depaving is a direct solution to meet the needs of adapting to extreme climate change, supporting biodiversity, protecting public health, creating better public space, and driving community empowerment.
+Following years of exploring the challenges and causes of urban flooding, heat island, air pollution, and inequitable public space and parks, we landed on one simple conclusion : Depaving is a direct solution to climate adapt, support biodiversity, protect public health, create better public space, and drive community empowerment.
+Depave Chicago provides resources, inspiration, and how-to-guidance on depaving a variety of typical asphalt sites, and collaborates hand-in hand with communities for place-based transformation.

 We’re grateful to many friends and partners all around Chicago for their support and enthusiasm for depaving, and we’re excited to join with the larger depave movement nationally and around the world to design for life in the 21st century.